FAQs: Overseas Employees and Contractors

 What happens if I can't meet the minimum 330 days overseas in order to claim the exclusion based on physical presence?

 If you can’t meet the minimum time requirement of the physical presence test you can’t claim the exclusion on this basis at all.
 The only exception to this rule, the waiver of time requirement, is if you are required to leave the country before the time requirement is met due to a sudden and violent uprising.
 In that case you would have to prove that you would otherwise have been able to meet the minimum time requirement (330 days).
 This exception does not apply to any countries which are designated combat zones.
 The IRS publishes the countries which qualify for this waiver each year.
-Our April 2020 newsletter discusses the countries that meet the waiver of time requirement for 2020.
-Guidance for 2021 has not been released as of 1/1/2022.
+Our March 2022 newsletter discusses the countries that meet the waiver of time requirement for 2021.
+Guidance for 2022 has not yet been released.

 My overseas work contract starts in the middle of the year.
 What is my tax year?